 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Mayo Clinic College and Medicine and Science and Hazelden Betty Ford Foundation.
 The Mayo Clinic College of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 Mayo Clinic College of Medicine and Science designates this live activity for a maximum of 2.75 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation.

 This Live activity, Principles of Pain Management and Palliative Care: Essential Tools for the Clinician 2018, with a beginning date of 03/05/2018, has been reviewed and is acceptable for up to 25.25 Prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This program has been accredited by the American Osteopathic Association for 25.5 AOA Category 2A credits.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 25.25 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 25.25 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.